TFP / TFCD Photoshoot in Singapore

 Have only a small makeshift studio

 Most of the themes I tend to be interested in are more suitable for outdoor shooting.
 To put it simple, you are likely not going to have the comfort of having air-con or clean chair during the shoot.
-If necessary, I can borrow indoor places from friends to act as a studio, which will require more time to set up and dismantle, including moving furniture and cleaning up.
+If necessary, I can set up a small makeshift studio in my house, which will take 3-4 hours to set up and dismantle, including moving furniture and cleaning up.

 For TFCD shoot, I may work on my own because my assistants are likely not available.
 Even if a makeup artist is present, I would avoid asking for assistance, unless I need to secure the lighting equipment from the wind.
 I do not like to abuse people.
 Therefore, I may need more time to set up my equipment, including securing them somehow.
 If you need someone to carry your stuff, do get your female friend along.